 One of the new features of BrightStor Enterprise Backup is the ability to manage existing BrightStor ArcServe applications typically associated with workgroups.
 "Now, from Enterprise Backup, we can manage the entire operation using one single console," Cooper said.
 He added that users can now migrate data from departmental environments up to the data center through policy-based management, templates and wizards.

 Integration was big on CA's to-do list for version 10.5.
-CA customers can use BrightStor Enterprise Backup 10.5 to manage everything on the raised floor with a CA brand, including BrightStor ArcServe Backup version 9 environments,
+CA customers can use BrightStor Enterprise Backup 10.5 to manage everything on the raised floor with a CA brand, including BrightStor ArcServe Backup version 9 environments, Storage Resource Manager and CA's eTrust Antivirus.

 David Hill, vice president of storage research at Boston-based Aberdeen Group Inc., said that CA has boosted its backup capabilities to ensure that it has all of its bases covered when it comes to the enterprise-level backup and restore market.